 In a scanning spectrometer, the detector can be a single photodiode or a photomultiplier, placed after a narrow slit, so that only one narrow range of wavelengths can get to the detector at one time.
 The slit position or the angular orientation of the grating or prism may then be moved such that a certain wavelength range can be scanned, assuming that the PSD of the input light remains constant during that time.
 The optical setup then functions as a tunable monochromator.
 Figure 1 shows the common design of the Czerny–Turner monochromator.
 The acquisition time for a full spectrum can be long if a wide spectral range is scanned with high resolution and if the detector cannot be very fast, e.g. because the low optical power enforces a substantial average time.

 The acquisition of a spectrum can be much faster with a non-scanning spectrometer, where a spatially resolving detector is used, which can detect all wavelength components simultaneously.
-For example, the detector can be a CCD camera chip.
+For example, the detector can be a CCD camera chip or a photodiode array.

 Some grating spectrometers are extremely compact, with a width of only a few centimeters.
 However, the highest performance – in particular in terms of resolution and sensitivity – is obtained with much larger instruments.